Tag Archives: MR9

 You can enter firms from scratch in this function, import them from other applications, or add them on the fly within an order, part, or new contact (someone who works at the firm).
 If you have an existing database of firms in another application, you can import the data into MR9 from an Excel spreadsheet in the Bulk Import function.

 Before entering a firm into MR9 check to see if they are already there to avoid duplicate entries.
 MR9 does not prevent you from adding multiple instances of the same firm.
 If there are duplicate entries, you can merge them — however not all data will carry over from the firm that is being merged.
-The only information that will be saved from the merged entry is from their jobs and contacts, and the Tags, Collection Notes, Repository, and Notes Log panes.
+The only information that will be saved from the merged entry is from their orders and contacts, and the Tags, Collection Notes, Repository, and Notes Log panes.

 Search for firms